kalxas/rasdaman/doc/main/02_inst-guide.rst

 has been developed on SUN/Solaris and HP-UX originally, and has been ported to IBM AIX, SGI IRIX, and DEC Unix - but that was way back in the last millennium.

-- Debian 8
 - Ubuntu 16.04, 18.04
 - CentOS 7

-In general, compiling rasdaman should work on distributions with gcc 4.8+, Java 7+
+In general, compiling rasdaman should work on distributions with gcc 4.8 or later and Java 8 or later.

 **Alternative 1: Packages**